-jiri as part of
+jiri, as part of

 jiri update or

-You can call FEMU with
+You can launch FEMU using the

-FEMU features include:
+The features of FEMU include:

-- GUI Support: You can run Fuchsia with the GUI (by default) or without the GUI
+- GUI Support: You can run Fuchsia with the GUI (by default) or without

 - GPU Support: You can run with the host’s GPU (by default) with full Vulkan support, or you can choose software rendering using SwiftShader.